Yourzine/HTML-CSS-Javascript-Snippets/Email-pop-up/README.md

-## Pop-up with Youtube-vid in e-mail
+## Pop-up box with Youtube-vid in e-mail

-This code makes Youtube video's pop-up in the email when clicked on them.

 ## Instructions